Overseas Citizenship of India: Eligibility

 A person, who or either of whose parents or grandparents or great grandparents is or had been a citizen of Pakistan or Bangladesh, is ineligible for registration as an Overseas Citizen of India.

 A person who has served as a member of any foreign military, including that of his home country, is ineligible to receive an OCI card, except when bound by their home country to serve under their local law.
-For this reason, Israeli citizens of Indian origin are exempt from this rule and are eligible for OCI even if they served in the Israel Defence Forces.
+For this reason, Israeli citizens of Indian origin are exempt from this rule and are eligible for OCI even if they have served in the Israel Defence Forces.

-Dutch nationals of Surinamese origin up to the sixth generation whose forefathers came from India in the 19th century will be eligible for applying for an OCI card.
+Dutch nationals of Surinamese origin up to the sixth generation whose forefathers came from India in the 19th century are eligible to apply for an OCI card.